greenelab/deep-review/sections/03_categorize.md

 machine learning techniques, for example, as a cascade of deep learning and random forest models [@tag:Dhungel2017_mamm_min_interv].
-Using larger dataset of around 45,000 images, Kooi et al. [@tag:Kooi2016_mamm_lesions] demonstrated that deep neural networks can outperform the traditional CAD system at low sensitivity and perform comparably at high sensitivity.
+Using larger dataset of around 45,000 images, Kooi et al. [@tag:Kooi2016_mamm_lesions] demonstrated that deep neural networks can outperform the traditional computer-aided diagnosis (CAD) system at low sensitivity and perform comparably at high sensitivity.
 They also compared network performance to certified screening radiologists on a patch level and found no significant difference between the network and the readers.
 Similarly, Geras et al. [@tag:Geras2017_multiview_mamm] showed that both having larger dataset and using multi-view network architecture help to improve classification performance.
 The presence of a publicly available large bank of well-annotated mammography images would aid in the application of deep neural networks to this area and shift research focus from model generalization to effective processing of large image sets.
 Deep network pre-trained on large annotated mammogram set can be helpful for related tasks that do not have as much data using transfer learning [@tag:Kooi2017_mamm_tl].
 Though this strategy has not yet been employed in this domain, high-quality feature detectors can be constructed from large collections of unlabeled images in an unsupervised context.
 Then the small number of labeled examples could be used for subsequent training.
 Similar strategies have been employed for EHR data where high-quality labeled examples are also difficult to obtain [@tag:BeaulieuJones2016_ehr_encode].

 `TODO: add radiography, CT, MRI`